-The Misinformation, Disinformation & False News in Africa Research Project is led by Dani Madrid-Morales (University of Houston) and Herman Wasserman (University of Cape Town).
+Disinformation in Africa Research Group is led by Herman Wasserman (University of Cape Town) and Dani Madrid-Morales (University of Houston).
 It compares the spread and reception of “fake news” across the continent, and investigates how it affects journalism.

-Dr. Madrid-Morales is an assistant professor of journalism in the Jack J. Valenti School of Communication at the University of Houston.
+Dr. Madrid-Morales is lecturer at the University of Sheffield’s Department of Journalism Studies.
+Previously, he was an assistant professor of journalism in the Jack J. Valenti School of Communication at the University of Houston.
 He holds a Ph.D. degree in media and communication from City University of Hong Kong, and M.A. degrees in international relations (Freie Universität, Berlin) and contemporary East Asian studies (Universitat Autònoma de Barcelona).
 His research falls at the nexus of global media studies, international politics and popular culture, and is geographically focused in the Global South, particularly East Asia and Sub-Saharan Africa.
 Dr. Madrid-Morales’ academic work has been published in top peer-reviewed journals such as Journalism Studies and the International Journal of Communication.
+Co-edited with Herman Wasserman, his most recent publication is the book Disinformation in the Global South.
 He has taught undergraduate and graduate courses at Universitat Autònoma de Barcelona, Universitat Popmpeu Fabra, Universitat Oberta de Catalunya and City University of Hong Kong.
-Before pursuing an academic career, Dr. Madrid-Morales, who is able to communicate in seven languages (in order of proficiency, Catalan, Spanish, English, French, Italian, Russian, Japanese and Chinese), worked as a broadcast journalist covering world affairs.
+Before pursuing an academic career worked as a broadcast journalist covering world affairs.